nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    3. _{ more test cases …​ }_

-### Deleting a product
+### Deleting product(s)

 1. Deleting a product while all products are being shown

    1. Prerequisites: List all products using the `list` command.
 Multiple products in the list.

    2. Test case: `delete 1`<br>
       Expected: First product is deleted from the list.
-Details of the deleted product shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted product shown in the command output window.

    3. Test case: `delete 0`<br>
       Expected: No product is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the command output window.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+2. Deleting all products

+    1. Prerequisites: There are existing products in the current displayed list.

+    2. Test case: `delete-all`<br>
+       Expected: All products shown in current list will be deleted.
+This can be verified by using `list` command to show all products in iBook.

+3. _{ more test cases …​ }_

+### Updating product(s)

+1. Updating a product while all products are being shown

+    1. Prerequisites: List all products using the `list` command.
+Multiple products in the list.

+    2. Test case: `update 1 d:update description`<br>
+       Expected: First product in the list is updated.
+Previous description will now become `update description`.

+    3. Test case: `update 2 p:100.99 d:another description`<br>
+       Expected: Second product in the list is updated.
+Previous price and description will now become `100.99` and `another description` respectively.

+    4. Test case: `update 0 p:9.99`<br>
+       Expected: No product is updated.
+Error details shown in the command output window.

+    5. Other incorrect update commands to try: `update`, `update x`, `...` (where x is larger than the list size) <br>
+       Expected: Similar to previous.

+2. Updating all products

+    1. Prerequisites: There are existing products in the current displayed list.

+    2. Test case: `update-all p:19.99 d:Stock clearance sales`<br>
+       Expected: All products shown in current list will be updated to have price `19.99` and description `Stock clearance sales`.

-2. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

 ### Finding products